 Photography has a long history in Ethiopia.
 Today a team of archivers is using it to collect the memories of Ethiopians between the 1940s and 1980s.

-A long-awaited documentary takes a look at the state of politics in the Democratic Republic of the Congo, and highlights those who are working to build a new future.
+A long-awaited film looks at the state of politics in the Democratic Republic of the Congo, and highlights those who working to build a new future.